EmeraldSlash/SessionLocker/README.md

 		-- Let's give our player one playtime unit for every frame -- they spend in-game!
-		if Locker.LoadStatus == SessionLocker.LoadStatus.loaded then
+		if Locker.LoadStatus == SessionLocker.LoadStatus.loaded and Locker.InUse then
 			local SaveData = Locker.SaveData :: SaveData
 			SaveData.Playtime += 1
 		end